 When you love someone enough to give them half your home debt, you know the relationship must be serious.
 Adding someone’s name to the mortgage means they are jointly responsible for repaying the loan and puts both of your credit scores on the line.
-Unfortunately, because a home loan isn’t as easy as just calling the mortgage company and adding a name, you’ll have to do some legwork to accomplish your mission.
+Unfortunately, because a home loan isn’t as easy as just calling the mortgage company and adding a name to a mortgage deed, you’ll have to do some legwork to accomplish your mission.
 If you follow a few simple steps, though, you’ll navigate the process of successfully gifting half of a large debt to someone else.

 Shop for mortgages.
 Check your local bank or credit union and ask friends for recommendations of trusted mortgage lenders.
-Don’t only ask about the interest rate.
-Find out what the closing fees will be on a mortgage, any prepayment penalties and points added to the loan.
+Don’t only ask about the interest rate, but also find out what the closing fees will be on a mortgage, along with any prepayment penalties and points added to the loan.
 Compare these rates and fees with others you’ll find at loan information sites online.

 Ask what documents will be needed and collect all the necessary papers.
 Most loans require you to prove income, assets and debt, so begin collecting both your own and the new applicant’s pay stubs, tax returns, bank and brokerage statements and loan information.
 Because the bank will probably want all of this information physically, make copies of all these documents.

 After your mortgage application is approved, schedule your closing.
 At the loan closing, make sure that all the details of the loan are on the contract exactly as they were explained to you earlier in the process.
 Check the fees, points, length of loan and payment to verify that everything is as you’d previously discussed.
 Sign the loan with the new loan applicant.

 - What Does it Mean to Remortgage Your House?